misakey/backend/docs/content/endpoints/identities.md

 ## 2.4.
 Update an identity

-For the moment, only the Display Name and Notifications can be updated.
+Not all attributes can be updated (see below).

 The request must be authenticated with a token corresponding to the updated identity.